October 2019. American Southwest.

 The 695 kWh estimate was derived from the following calculations: 1) I fully charged my battery pack at home to start the trip.
 Assuming 74 kWh usable in the pack and 85% charging efficiency, 88 kWh were sent to the car from my 240V outlet at home.
 2) Tesla Superchargers in California and Utah tell you how many kWh were sent to your car during charging, ChargePoint does the same.
 So I just recorded the numbers from my Tesla and Chargepoint accounts for those charging sessions.
 3) Tesla Superchargers in Arizona, New Mexico, and Nevada tell you how many minutes you charge.
 I estimated kWh sent to the car at those Superchargers based on miles gained during the charge, and compared that to kWh delivered during similar supercharging sessions in CA. 4) I charged at a non-networked L2 station in the Grand Canyon, and a 120V outlet in Monument Valley.
 I estimated kWh sent to the car at those locations based on miles gained and assuming 85% efficiency for L2, and 75% efficiency for the 120V outlet.

 Driving electric cut my emissions for the trip.
-Based on the 695 kWh sent to the car while charging for this trip, and based on the sources of energy used to produced electricity in the states where I charged, 650 pounds of CO2 were produced to charge my Model 3 on this trip.
+Based on the 695 kWh sent to the car while charging for this trip, and based on the sources of energy used to produced electricity in the states where I charged, 615 pounds of CO2 were produced to charge my Model 3 on this trip.
 How does that compare to other ways of getting to Albuquerque?
 See the chart below.